szczyglis-dev/py-gpt/README.md

 ## Real time

-This plugin automatically adds the current date and time to each system prompt you send.
+The Real time plugin adds the current date, time or both to the system prompt, giving models explicit access to the local current time for each request.
-You have the option to include just the date, just the time, or both.

-When enabled, it quietly enhances each system prompt with current time information before sending it to model.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#real-time

 ## Serial port / USB

-Provides commands for reading and sending data to USB ports.
+The Serial port / USB plugin lets the model exchange text or raw bytes with configured serial devices, such as Arduino boards and other controllers.

 **Tip:** in Snap version you must connect the interface first: https://snapcraft.io/docs/serial-port-interface